 SGoP Summer School on Parliaments

 The aim of the Summer School on Parliaments is to provide a mechanism for young scholars of national, regional and/or trans-national parliaments to enhance their theoretical and analytical toolkit as well as receive feedback from leading academics on their particular research agenda.
-In addition the programme will provide an opportunity for participants to network with each other and with more senior, well established, legislative scholars.
-The 2017 School builds on the success of the 2010 (Bamberg), 2012 (Lisbon) and 2014 (Brussels) summer schools.
-This year the summer school is co-organized with Humboldt University of Berlin.
+In addition, the programme will provide an opportunity for participants to network with each other and with more senior, well established, legislative scholars.
+The 2019 School builds on the success of the 2010 (Bamberg), 2012 (Lisbon), 2014 (Brussels) and 2017 (Humboldt University Berlin).
+This year the summer school is co-organized with the University of Lison.

 The summer school takes place over two approximately two weeks.
 The programme is built around a series of guest instructors who are leading scholars of comparative legislative studies.
 Thus, a different instructor will lead the discussion of a different topic each day.
 We plan a series of eight key themes (one for each teaching day of the Summer school), each lead by a scholar writing and researching in that area.
 As such, the focus is rarely on one legislature but on topics that are typically core to understanding any legislature.

-The summer school is organized by the Standing Group on Parliaments (Prof. Thomas Saalfeld and Dr. Tom Louwerse) in collaboration with Prof. Heike Klüver from Humboldt University, Berlin.
+The summer school is organized by the Standing Group on Parliaments (Maria Thürk) in collaboration with Dr Jorge Fernandes from the University of Lisbon.